Politics & Government

 Find out what's happening in Millburn-Short Hillsfor free with the latest updates from Patch.

-As of Thursday, with 100 percent of districts reported, here are the unofficial results, according to the Essex County Clerk’s Office:
+The “no” votes have a narrow lead, which would defeat the proposal.
+As of June 23, with 100 percent of districts reported, here are the unofficial results, according to the Essex County Clerk’s Office:

 Find out what's happening in Millburn-Short Hillsfor free with the latest updates from Patch.